ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

     if (form.data.email.includes('spam')) {
-      // Will also return fail, since status is >= 400 return message(form, 'No spam please', {
+      // Will also return fail, since status is >= 400
+      // form.valid will also be set to false. return message(form, 'No spam please', {
         status: 403
       });
     }

-    // Just returns { form } with the message.
+    // Just returns { form } with the message (and status code 200).
     return message(form, 'Valid form!');
   }
 };
 ```

+> Note that a successful form action in SvelteKit can only return status code `200`, so the status option for `message` must be in the range `400-599`, otherwise `{ form }` will be returned with a status of `200`, no matter what the status option is set to.

 ## Strongly typed message